 We recognize that the admission of children with special learning needs is complex, requires thoughtful professional judgment and needs to be undertaken on a case-by-case basis.
 ECA will not make decisions along rigid lines of academic performance but with thoughtful reflection taking into account our available human resources and the ability to provide high quality learning opportunities for all our students.
 There needs to be a complete application for admission including at least three years of progress reports, previous IEP’s and psychoeducational reports.
 In addition, ECA will contact the previous school with specific questions as to how the child functioned and how best to serve the child’s academic needs if admitted.

-After admission has been granted, parents must also agree to supporting and providing any additional screenings / evaluation information and or providing outside services that the school deems necessary based on student performance and evaluations within the first year of admission or more.
+After admission has been granted, parents must also agree, in writing, to supporting and providing any additional screenings / evaluation information and or providing outside services that the school deems necessary based on student performance and evaluations within the first year of admission or more.

 Age and class size guidelines

 |Grade||Age Guidelines||Class Size Guidelines|

 |Nursery||Three years old by September 30th of the school year in which the child enters and be toilet trained.||14 Students|

 |Pre-Kindergarten||Four years old by September 30th.||16 Students|

 |Grade 1||Six years old by September 30th||20 Students|